rurreac/slider/README.md

 Spinning up an SSH endpoint when authentication is enabled will require providing a valid certificate.
 Using the `-d`flag we can dump the SSH certificate matching the CertID use by the session and use it for any interaction with the SSH endpoint (ssh, sftp, scp, ...).

-Note that when dumping certificates, `SLIDER_CERT_JAR` defines if the Certificate with the given ID is saved or not, by default, it will be stored locally, and you'll get the path.
+Note that when dumping certificates, `S_CERT_JAR` defines if the Certificate with the given ID is saved or not, by default, it will be stored locally, and you'll get the path.
-If `SLIDER_CERT_JAR` is set to `false`, the Certificate will be dumped to the console and not saved.
+If `S_CERT_JAR` is set to `false`, the Certificate will be dumped to the console and not saved.

 We can also dump the server Certificate Authority certificate and key which we can use to generate our own certificates for creating TLS listeners.
 If the server was run with the `--ca-store` flag, the CA certificate and key will be saved to disk, otherwise since it is ephemeral it will be just dump to the console.